abdulmoizbhatti/ENSF380Final/README.md

 Need to run this program through command line.
 Right click Main2 in src -> ca.ucalgary.edu.ensf380 and go to Run as: Run Configurations.
 The arguments will be: City (for which you want weather from), News (keyword you want to look up), TrainNumber (number out of the 12 trains you wanna track)

+You can change the timezone inside the WeatherTimePanel at: this.zoneID =

+In case API keys don't work:
+Make free API key from newsapi.org